Supermarine Spitfire, Figullar, Monaghan September 1942

 appear to confirm that the name of the Gordon Hayter Proctor was

 on their membership lists for this date.
-His family were
+His nieces were

-able to provide am image of his caterpillar Club card.
+however able to provide am image of his Caterpillar Club card.

-Finally in 2018, Gordon's very generous three nieces were able
+me.
+Gordon's very generous three nieces were able to

-It began with a attempt at a Met Climb in Spitfire R6992, but
+His days flying began with a attempt at a Met Climb in Spitfire

-the flight had to be abandoned after a few minutes when he
+R6992, but the flight had to be abandoned after a few minutes

-discovered the VHF radio was unserviceable.
-This was
+when he discovered the VHF radio was unserviceable (U/S).

 clearly fixed because he took off again in R6992 and flew for 1

-hour and 20 minutes.
-In his log book he wrote:
+instruments having gone unserviceable.
+In his log book he

 18,000 - 200'; BALED OUT 16,000', LANDED SAFELY